davidjgonzalez/Ownable/README.markdown

 	you can use Ownable for a much shorter and simpler syntax:
 	   @payment.owned_by? current_user # => true/false

+This gem is most helpful when many association steps exist between Models, such as:

+	A belongs_to B belongs_to ... belongs_to Y belongs_to Z

+And the ownership check can be written short hand via Ownable as:

+	@a.owned_by? @z # => true/false

+or

+	@a.belongs_to? @z # => true/false

 ## INSTALLATION

 Ownable is currently available only in Gem form and requires version >= 3.0 of Rails.